P-25/react-native-notification-reader/README.md

 }

 /**
- * This should be required early in the require sequence
+ * This should be required early in the sequence
  * to make sure the JS execution environment is setup before other
  * modules are required.
  *